 Dates & times

-The Twilight Airshow in 2017 was a success and will on again Friday night.
-The gates open at 17.00 and it will be possible to see the planes that have already arrived up untill the show starts.
-There will be a limited oportunity to buy food and beverages and not all exhibition stands will be set up.
+The Twilight Airshow in 2019 was a success and will on again Friday night.
+The gates open at 18.00 and it will be possible to see the planes that have already arrived up untill the show starts.
+There will be an oportunity to buy food and beverages and not all exhibition stands will be set up.
 The night ends in fireworks!
 See the show schedule on the Airshow page.

 Food & beverage, handicap, smoking, paramedics, dogs